achenxu/harasser/README.md

 ## Why?

-I needed a way to test a large number of requests into [Kong](https://getkong.org/) for testing of the [Galileo](http://apianalytics.com/) platform (for which I built the frontend).
+I needed a way to test a large number of requests into [Kong](https://getkong.org/) for testing the [Galileo](http://apianalytics.com/) platform (for which I built the frontend).
 This cli did the ticket.